 The Advisory Board will consist of 12 volunteer members appointed by City Council.
 All members will be residents of the City of Tacoma.
 All members will have interest in and familiarity with public programming in the arts, culture, heritage, and/or science.
-All members will have an interest in Tacoma Creates goals regarding equity, access, and programs that provide public benefit for residents across Tacoma.
+All members will have an interest in Tacoma Creates goals regarding equity, access, and programs that provide public benefit for residents across

-The Advisory Board, as a whole, will reflect the diversity of the City; board appointments will take into account racial and ethnic backgrounds, gender, age, and other aspects of personal and professional identity.
+The Advisory Board, as a whole, will reflect the diversity of the City; board appointments will take into account racial and ethnic backgrounds, gender, age, and other aspects of personal and professional

-- B. The Advisory Board shall consist of members who represent the following: - 1.
-A community member from Council District 1. - 2.
-A community member from Council District 2. - 3.
-A community member from Council District 3. - 4.
-A community member from Council District 4. - 5.
-A community member from Council District 5. - 6.
-Professional expertise in the arts arts, culture, heritage, science, and/or community engagement. - 7.
-Professional expertise in culture arts, culture, heritage, science, and/or community engagement. - 8.
-Professional expertise in heritage arts, culture, heritage, science, and/or community engagement. - 9.
-Professional expertise in science arts, culture, heritage, science, and/or community engagement. - 10.
-Professional expertise in arts, culture, heritage, science, and/or community engagement to 11.
-Professional expertise in Pre-K-12 public education in Tacoma.
-Expertise in community engagement/community development. - 11.12.
-Youth/Young Adult Seat: A representative from the Mayor's Youth Commission, or an - individual with interest or background in the cultural sector between the ages of 16 and 24. - c.
-Terms of Advisory Board Members.
+B. The Advisory Board shall consist of members who represent the following:

+- 6. Professional expertise in the arts, culture, heritage, science, and/or community engagementarts. - 7.
+Professional expertise in arts, culture, heritage, science, and/or community engagement culture. - 8.
+Professional expertise in arts, culture, heritage, science, and/or community engagementheritage. - 9.
+Professional expertise in arts, culture, heritage, science, and/or community engagementscience. - 10.
+Professional expertise in arts, culture, heritage, science, and/or community engagement - 1011.
+Professional expertise in Pre-K-12 public education in Tacoma. - Expertise in community engagement/community development

+12. Youth/Young Adult Seat: A representative from the Mayor's Youth Commission, or an individual with interest or background in the cultural sector between the ages of 16 and 24.

+C. Terms of Advisory Board Members.

-For the initial board appointments, the terms will be staggered as follows: four seats, for a one-year term; four seats, for a two-year term; and four seats, for a three-year term.
+For the initial board appointments, the terms will be staggered as follows: four seats, for a one-year term; four seats, for a two year term; and four seats, for a three year term.
 Thereafter, all All terms shall be for three years, except the youth/young adult seat, which shall be a one-year appointment.
-Members may be reappointed for a second term, but shall serve no more than six consecutive years (or three consecutive years for the emerging leader seat).
+Members may be reappointed for a second term, but shall serve no more than six consecutive years (or three consecutive years for the youth/young adult seat).
 In the event that a position is vacated before the expiration of the term, the position shall be filled by the City Council for the remainder of the unexpired term.
-All terms shall be for three years, except the emerging leader seat, which shall be a one-year appointment.